Tennessee Hardware Store Puts Up ‘No Gays Allowed’ Sign Following SCOUTS Bakery Decision

 Now three years later, Amyx has put the sign up once again, this time energized by a recent Supreme Court decision.

-In a companion Post-Standard report, the upstate New York newspaper noted that the Court recently ruled in favor of Masterpiece Cakeshop owner Jack Phillips, a Christian baker who declined to bake a cake for a gay couple’s wedding.
-Charlie Craig and Dave Mullins, complained to the Colorado Civil Rights Ccommission in 2012 after Phillips told them he wouldn’t bake a cake for their wedding.
+In a companion Post-Standard report, the upstate New York newspaper noted that the court recently ruled in favor of Masterpiece Cakeshop owner Jack Phillips, a Christian baker who declined to bake a cake for a gay couple’s wedding.
+Charlie Craig and Dave Mullins, complained to the Colorado Civil Rights Commission in 2012 after Phillips told them he wouldn’t bake a cake for their wedding.

 @Mastercard Front door of Amyx Hardware and Roofing Supplies in Washburn, Tennessee.
 In case you'd like to not do business with them anymore. #PrideMonth #LGBTQ pic.twitter.com/qTefIW3eSU